MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 MK: And just the architecture of it and the delight of the way your harmonic sense--it’s just endlessly fascinating and delightful to me.
 It gave me so much as I was growing up.

-GG: I think what I love so much about Giant music still is the interplay between the instruments.
-It’s not--I’m not supposed to talk about Giant music, though are we?
+GG: <span class="important">I think what I love so much about Giant music still is the interplay between the instruments.</span> It’s not--I’m not supposed to talk about Giant music, though are we?

 AG: No, that’s great!
 {: .interviewer }